rwdavies/STITCH/README.md

 To install the latest development code in the repository, use `./scripts/build-and-install.sh`.
 To install alternative releases, either download other releases from Github like done above, or use the historical `releases` directory.

+Note that STITCH as run in the original paper used version 3 of R. However STITCH should work fine with either version 3 or version 4 of R. If you have dependency problems, you can easier post an issue on github, or try the conda installation below.

 ### conda <a name="paragraph-installation-conda"></a>

 STITCH (as r-stitch) can be installed using [conda](https://conda.io/miniconda.html).
 Full tutorials can be found elsewhere, but briefly, something like this should work